Unity-Technologies/Graphics/com.unity.render-pipelines.core/Documentation~/render-graph-writing-a-render-pipeline.md

 #### Rendering Code

-Rendering CodeAfter you complete the setup, you can declare the function to use for rendering via the `SetRenderFunc` method on the `RenderGraphBuilder`.
+After you complete the setup, you can declare the function to use for rendering via the `SetRenderFunc` method on the `RenderGraphBuilder`.
 The function you assign must use the following signature:

 ```c#
 delegate void RenderFunc<PassData>(PassData data, RenderGraphContext renderGraphContext) where PassData : class, new();